Narrator: Laurence Lerner

 Doney: I just said fair enough.
 That’s a good point.

 Lerner: Okay.
 That was one reason I was anxious to come to Wisconsin.
-I loved New York and always wanted to come back to New York and always wanted to live in New York.
-I also wanted to get out of New York and see what the rest of the country was like.
+I loved New York and always wanted to come back to New York and live in New York.
+However, I also wanted to get out of New York and see what the rest of the country was like.
 I lived in California for a while as a kid.
 But I really wanted to see the country.
 I knew people were different.
 New York was different from the rest of the country.
 I wanted to find out what small town America was like.
 Wisconsin gave me that orientation and Wisconsin made me think about things in a very different light.

 But one thing about Madison is that Madison, probably Berkeley and Madison,